 Certified ethical hackers practice the same techniques as criminal hackers to identify weak spots in an organizations’ computer system.
 They then correct these vulnerabilities along with work to secure the existing system to avoid an outside security breach.
 Ethical hackers are mostly certified through EC-Council’s CEH certification.
 Some universities, colleges, and computer schools also offer degrees and courses that agree with the EC-Council CEH syllabus and ready applicants for the CEH exam.
 Certified Ethical Hacker salary is some of the highest payouts annually along with bonus packages.

-Which job are roles associated with CEH certification?
+Which Jobs Roles are Associated with CEH Certification?

 CEH certification is a launching pad to the following job profiles: